alexaschor/IntoThePortal/README.md

 | Origin offset          | `0 0 0` (No offset)                              | `0 0 0` (No offset)                              |
 | Output filename        | `bunny.obj`                                      | `hebe.obj`                                       |

+The difference in alpha and beta parameters between the two meshes, even though the nature of the fractal detail that appears is very similar, is due to the difference in size between the two target surfaces.
+If you scaled down the statue to be the size of the bunny, the parameters would be much more similar (though not exactly the same).

 ### Portal file syntax
 Consider this example, the portal file for the bunny in the paper:
 ```